Rhetos/ActiveDirectorySync/Readme.md

 ActiveDirectorySync is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It synchronizes the Rhetos principals and roles with Active Directory by automatically adding or removing principal-role and role-role membership relations.

+## Installation

+Installing this package to a Rhetos application:

+1. Add 'Rhetos.ActiveDirectorySync' NuGet package, available at the [NuGet.org](https://www.nuget.org/) on-line gallery.

 ## Configuring Rhetos users and user groups

 1. To allow a **domain user** to use Rhetos application, insert the record in the `Common.Principal` entity.